 2. Relay upon the reviews you read on the internet.

 One hundred percent of the time, your doctor will only have positive reviews on display at his office.
 Read the negative reviews first.
 If you start to see many complaints about his skill, lack of after-care service, or bedside manner, it is time to look for a new doctor.
+When looking at reviews, go to these reliable sources:

 - Rate an Md